zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 monitoring.

-Consider that any user on your Zabbix server can use `pg.query.*` keys to execute any query they wish on a PostgreSQL server (such as `DROP DATABASE`) if the configured connection role is not suitably restricted.
+Consider that any user on your Zabbix server can use `pg.query.*` keys to execute any query they wish on a monitored PostgreSQL server (such as `DROP DATABASE`) if the configured connection role is not suitably restricted.

 Configuing a role and HBA rules for secure operation is simple, and detailed in the following sections.

 ### Monitoring role

-The agent module will require read permissions to the PostgreSQL server performance tables (i.e. `pg_stat*`) and any databases, tables, etc. you wish to monitor.
+The agent module will require read permissions on the PostgreSQL server performance tables (i.e. `pg_stat*`) and any databases, tables, etc. you wish to monitor.
 A discrete role should be created for monitoring with limited privileges and should not have write access to any PostgreSQL resources.